mariellefoster/marf-books/README.md

 - Sarah Gailey: River of Teeth
 - Sarah Gailey: Taste of Marrow
 - Emily Carroll: Through The Woods
+- Margaret Killjoy: The Lamb Will Slaughter The Lion

 ## Next
 - The People's Future of the United States